SAP-samples/partner-reference-application/Tutorials/14-Develop-Core-Application.md

 In this section, you learn how to add a second application *Visitors* to the business solution and how to implement the navigation between the *Poetry Slams* and *Visitors* applications.

 1. Add a `visitor` service by copying the service definition from [*srv/visitor/visitorService.cds*](../../../tree/main-single-tenant/srv/visitor/visitorService.cds) to a new folder `visitor` in the `srv`-folder of your project.
-    > Note: The poetryslam service cannot be used for the *Visitors* application as the `visitor` entity is defined as a read-only Poetry Slams service, but it should be changable in the *Visitors* application.
+    > Note: The poetryslam service cannot be used for the *Visitors* application as the `visitor` entity is defined as a read-only Poetry Slams service, but it should be changeable in the *Visitors* application.
 The recommendation is to define a unique service for each application.

     > Note: The *Visitors* application does not have a Java Script implementation as no specific logic is added.